Skip to navigation Skip to content

 • XOB140 for Vacation of Home Property Review

-Note: complete/cancel any not required REG consequential portability review activities.
+Note: complete/cancel any REG consequential portability review activities that do not require action.

 Investigating and coding alternative departure date or arrival date